Anastasia Amrhein and Elizabeth Knott

 PERSON: a fellow American

-January, 2002, was a tough month for me.
+Early 2002 was a tough time for me.
 Deployed for the Afghan invasion after 9/11, our ad hoc team of special operators had taken casualties.
 One morning, shortly after dawn, as I worked on a malfunctioning radio, trying to send out a situation update, a teammate, whom I’d met only a few days before, came over with a steaming mug of MRE coffee for me, half his ration.
 He knew I was busy with the radio, and our day would only get busier.
 It picked me up exactly when I needed it.

 I think of this now.
 In the wake of the Coronavirus, all across our country, Americans who don’t know each other are offering what support they can.
 Moments like this bring out the best in our citizenry.
 As I write this, on March 25th, we are all New York, New Jersey, Washington State, and the other areas catching the worst of the pandemic.